-Losses can be carried forward indefinitely against future profits, unless within a period of three years there is both a change in ownership of the company and a major change in the nature or conduct of the activities of the company.
+Losses can be carried forward indefinitely against future profits of the same company, unless within a period of three years there is both a change in ownership of the company and a major change in the nature of the company or the way the company conducts its activities.
+Losses cannot be carried back.